cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 Cloudpilot runs on all reasonable recent browsers and can be added to the homescreen of Android and iOS devices as a mobile app.
-For iPhones and iPads this is highly recommended as Safari may clear the data of ordinary web sites if they are not used for ab extended period of time.
+For iPhones and iPads this is highly recommended as Safari may clear the data of ordinary web sites if they are not used for an extended period of time.

 On iOS devices iOS 14 or higher is recommended.
 Earlier versions have bugs that may make it impossible to save session snapshots.
 The emulator runs smoothly on all